Frederica of Hanover: Early life

-Born Her Royal Highness Friederike, Princess of Hanover, Princess of Great Britain and Ireland, and Princess of Brunswick-Lüneburg on 18 April 1917 in Blankenburg am Harz, in the German Duchy of Brunswick, she was the only daughter and third child of Ernest Augustus, then reigning Duke of Brunswick, and his wife Princess Viktoria Luise of Prussia, herself the only daughter of the German Emperor Wilhelm II.
+Born Her Royal Highness Friederike Luise, Princess of Hanover, Princess of Great Britain and Ireland, and Princess of Brunswick-Lüneburg on 18 April 1917 in Blankenburg am Harz, in the German Duchy of Brunswick, she was the only daughter and third child of Ernest Augustus, then reigning Duke of Brunswick, and his wife Princess Viktoria Luise of Prussia, herself the only daughter of the German Emperor Wilhelm II.
 Both her father and maternal grandfather abdicated their thrones in November 1918 following Germany's defeat in World War I, while her paternal grandfather had been stripped of his British royal dukedom the previous year.

+In 1933 Frederica joined the Jungmädelbund, the Nazi organisation for girls aged 10–14.
+Although it is not entirely clear whether this was of her own volition or not, in her autobiography, "Measure of Understanding", she states: "One day two women in uniform appeared in my parents' room and my parents told me to come out.
+It had become a law that all children had to register with the Nazi Youth Movement and the women had come to remind my parents of this duty.(...)I didn't like wearing the uniform, and I never liked it later, but I saw it as something that had finally brought me into contact with other children. (...)

+My father didn't like the Nazi movement, but he couldn't discuss it openly.
+After two weeks in the youth movement I had a long private talk with my father.
+He explained to me what the whole uniform thing really meant, and we decided together that it would be better for me to cut all ties with it.
+But since I was in Germany, that would have been impossible under the law.
+So I was sent to England."

 In 1934, Adolf Hitler, in his ambition to link the British and German royal houses, asked for Frederica's parents to arrange for the marriage of their seventeen-year-old daughter to the Prince of Wales.
 In her memoirs, Frederica's mother described that she and her husband were "shattered" and such a possibility "had never entered our minds".
 Victoria Louise herself had once been considered as a potential bride for the very same person prior to her marriage.
 Moreover, the age difference was too great (the Prince of Wales was twenty-three years Frederica's senior), and her parents were unwilling to "put any such pressure" on their daughter.

 To her family, she was known as Freddie.